Archaeology Lectures, Spring 2023

-Due to the ongoing COVID-19 pandemic, our lecture series will remain virtual this spring.
-With the support of our academic partners at the University of Louisville and University of Kentucky, we will present a series of webinars in which internationally-recognized scholars will present their latest research...and you don't even have to change out of your pajamas to watch!
+We are delighted to announce the return of in-person lectures this year!
+With the support of our academic partners at the University of Louisville and University of Kentucky, we look forward to presenting a series of talks in which internationally-recognized scholars discuss their latest research.

 ARCHAEOLOGICAL INSTITUTE of AMERICA

-"A 'Culture Distinctly African'" is part of an ongoing series of archaeology talks presented by the Kentucky Society of the Archaeological Institute of America with support from the University of Louisville Departments of Anthropology and History and the University of Kentucky.
+“In Search of Greener Pastures” is part of an ongoing series of talks presented by the Kentucky Society of the Archaeological Institute of America with support from the University of Louisville Departments of Anthropology and History and the University of Kentucky.